-As a rule, you can visit our SIGNL4 website without telling us who you are.
-When our website is visited, however, information is automatically sent to our SIGNL4 website’s server by the browser used on your end device and stored temporarily in log files.
+3.1 As a rule, you can visit our SIGNL4 website without telling us who you are.
+When you visit our website, however, the browser used on your terminal device automatically sends information to the server of our SIGNL4 website and temporarily saves it in so-called log files.
 We have no influence on this.
-During this process, the following information is collected even without any action on your part and stored until it is automatically erased or deleted:
+During this process, the following information will be collected without any action on your part and stored until it is automatically erased or deleted:

-the website from which access is made (referrer URL),
+the website from which the access was made (referrer URL),

-to warrant a convenient use of our website,
+to ensure a convenient use of our website,

 other administrative purposes.